DITAWriter/pilot_training_mitchell_bomber/mdita/topics/cold_weather_operations.md

 -   **[Surface De-icer System](../topics/surface_de_icer_system.md)**
 The location and scenarios for using the de-icing systems on you B-25.
 -   **[Defrosting Systems](../topics/defrosting_systems.md)**
-Where the desfrosting systems are located across the B-25.
+Where the defrosting systems are located across the B-25.
 -   **[Heating System](../topics/heating_system.md)**
 The airplane has two independent heating systems; one for heating the navigator's, pilot's, and bombardier's compartments, the other for heating the radio operator's compartment and the interior of the fuselage aft of it.
 -   **[Landing in Cold Weather](../topics/landing_in_cold_weather.md)**